Bgabri/Quantum-RNG/README.md

 Use ``getQuantumRandom()`` to generate a new value

 ## notes
-establishes a conection with ANU's [api](https://qrng.anu.edu.au/contact/api-documentation/) every 1024 numbers generated
+establishes a conection with ANU's [api](https://qrng.anu.edu.au/contact/api-documentation/) every 1024 numbers generated and generates 1024 numbers
-  - good idea to preload a number first to intially get 1024 numbers
+  - good idea to preload a number first to intially get the 1024 numbers
   - will lag for every 1024 numbers genrated

 if there was an error with getting the QRNG values psuedo random numbers are generated instead